jayalfredprufrock/codeigniter-language/README.md

 #CodeIgniter-Language
-A CI spark for making auto-detecting the proper language to serve easy.
+A CI spark making auto-detecting the proper language to serve easy.

 ##Default auto detection flow
 1. Check the lang code in the subdomain.
 It's the master rule.